Attendees at The George Observatory’s Rocket Day this Saturday morning will have more than water rockets to show for it.

 After a morning of learning about rockets and how they work, kids will build their own water rockets and launch them with the help of adult volunteers.

-Afterwards, children and their parents can enter The Challenger Center, board the S.S.
+Afterwards, children and their parents can enter The Expedition Center, board the S.S.
 Observer and embark on a mission to the Moon, participating in real astronaut training and learning how problem-solving can make or break any mission.

 Our simulated space flights are usually reserved for large groups, so Rocket Day represents a rare chance to enjoy simulated space flight for individuals!
 The mission is most appropriate for ages 7 and up; children 7 to 9 will need adult supervision.